danwilhelm/cumsum_transformer/README.md

 Of particular interest, we:
 1. design a 38-weight attention-only circuit with smaller loss than the provided model;
+2. manually remove the MLP and rewire a trained circuit, retaining 100% accuracy;
-2. prove that an equally-attended attention block is equivalent to a single linear projection (of the prior-input mean!); and
+3. prove that an equally-attended attention block is equivalent to a single linear projection (of the prior-input mean!); and
-3. provide an independent transformer implementation to make it easier to modify the internals.
+4. provide an independent transformer implementation to make it easier to modify the internals.

 This is my proposed solution to a monthly puzzle authored by Callum McDougall!
 You may find more information about the challenge and monthly problem series here: